rits1309/web-app-using-docker-and-EKS/README.md

 Make sure you have an AWS account set up with the appropriate IAM roles for ECR and EKS access.

 ### •	Step 5: Build and Push Docker Image to Amazon ECR
-1.** Build the Docker Image:** First, build the Docker image using the docker build command:
+1. **Build the Docker Image:** First, build the Docker image using the docker build command:
 **`docker build -t eks-flask-web-app .`**
 2.**Tag the Docker Image:** Tag the image with your Amazon ECR repository URI:
 **`docker tag my-flask-app:latest <aws_account_id>.dkr.ecr.<region>.amazonaws.com/my-flask-app:latest`**